Sustainable Fisheries Management & Climate Change Solutions

 54 degrees North documents the science and stories of climate change from local residents in the Smithers region of British Columbia.
 We’re already facing climate impacts and are warming faster than other regions.
 We will need to both act and adapt.

-Check out the latest Fisheries Updates and visit our YouTube Channel.
+Get the latest fisheries updates in our Summer Series and visit our YouTube Channel.

 Read or Download: